1000ship/incomplete-json-parser/README.md

 # incomplete-json-parser

-> A streaming JSON parser that can handle incomplete or chunked JSON data.
+> A JSON parser that can parse incomplete JSON strings.

 ## What is incomplete-json-parser?